msgpack/msgpack-javascript/README.md

 https://msgpack.org/

-This library is a universal JavaScript, which suppors both browsers and NodeJS.
+This library is a universal JavaScript, which supports both browsers and NodeJS.
 In addition, because it is implemented in [TypeScript](https://www.typescriptlang.org/), type definition files (`d.ts`) are bundled in the distribution.

 *Note that this is the second version of MessagePack for JavaScript.
 The first version, which was implemented in ES5 and was never released to npmjs.com, is tagged as [classic](https://github.com/msgpack/msgpack-javascript/tree/classic).*